 B. Self-Regulatory Organization's Statement on Burden on Competition

-The Exchange does not believe that the proposed rule change will impose any burden on competition not necessary or appropriate in furtherance of the purposes of the Act.
-The proposed rule change does not impose any burden on intermarket or intramarket competition as it would allow the Exchange to have a permanent inbound router consistent with its competitors.
+The proposed rule change does not impose any burden on competition that is not necessary or appropriate in furtherance of the purposes of the Act.

 The Exchange has not solicited, and does not intend to solicit, comments on this proposed rule change.
-The Exchange has not received any written comments from its Members or other interested parties.
+The Exchange has not received any unsolicited written comments from members or other interested parties.